daos-stack/daos/docs/admin/pool_operations.md

 ```

 The pool extend command accepts one required parameter which is a comma
-separated list of server ranks to include in the pool.
+separated list of engine ranks to include in the pool.

 The pool rebalance operation will work most efficiently when the pool is
 extended to its desired size in a single operation, as opposed to multiple,